 You can't make a participation request as an individual.
 However if you have an idea about how to improve an outcome you may want to take this to a local community participation group.

 If your community group is in the middle of an asset transfer (AT) process and you also want to make a participation request please contact the area manager who is dealing with your AT request to discuss this further.
 Scottish Government guidance discourages running an asset transfer process and a participation request process at the same time.
 It is likely that the participation request can be managed as part of the community asset transfer process.

-If the participation request is not linked to the asset transfer (that is it is not about service delivery from the building being considered for transfer) then please contact your local area manager in the first instance to discuss informally or complete our participation request form.
+If the participation request is not linked to the asset transfer (that is not about service delivery from the building being considered for transfer) then please contact your local area manager in the first instance to discuss informally or complete our participation request form.

 If you are thinking about making a participation request, the key questions to consider are: